paaban25/Maker-s-Project/README.md

-**in-case this README file is unable to preview images attached then please consider the MS-Word File "Extension Description.docx" for the same.**
+** This README file is unable to preview images attached so please please consider the MS-Word File "Extension Description.docx" for the same.**

 # Social Media Blocker